albertz/mouse-scroll-wheel-acceleration-userspace/README.md

 How?

-We can just send X events,
-and basically replicate the logic of my original xf86-input-mouse patch.
+We can just send extra scroll events, and basically replicate the logic of my original xf86-input-mouse patch.

 This uses [pynput](https://pypi.org/project/pynput/)
 both to listen to scroll events, and also to send out further scroll events.

-It is written in a way that it is cross platform.
+Pynput supports all the major desktop platforms like X11, Wayland, MacOSX and Windows.
 It even works on MacOSX in addition to the OS scroll acceleration, such that you can further increase the acceleration.